vibhu1604/React-Essentials/README.md

 # React-Essentials
-An initial project with essential concepts of RaactJS
+An initial project with essential concepts of ReactJS